 vCare is virtual healthcare; an audio/visual encounter between physician and patient that occurs in real time.
 These remote visits allow both physician and patient to communicate in a consultation that is just as private as an in-person appointment.

 vCare allows you to stay in your home or at work, removing the need to travel to the physician office.

 Does my insurance cover virtual healthcare?
 Will there be any additional costs?

 Virtual healthcare visits are reimbursable.
 Any additional costs are determined by the patient’s insurance coverage.

 Yes, the provider can prescribe medication for a patient they’ve seen virtually as long as the patient is in the same state in which the provider is licensed.

 Can the provider order tests?

 Yes, the provider can order any testing including radiology, lab, therapy, and more.
-These tests are often performed at the local hospital.

 Are all visits appropriate for vCare?